hustcer/nushell.github.io/.ebook-pub/line_editor.md

 As you can see, the new menu is identical to the `history_menu` previously described.
 The only huge difference is the new field called [`source`](/commands/docs/source.md).
 The [`source`](/commands/docs/source.md) field is a nushell definition of the values you want to display in the menu.
-For this menu we are extracting the data from `$nu.scope.vars` and we are using it to create records that will be used to populate the menu.
+For this menu we are extracting the data from `scope variables` and we are using it to create records that will be used to populate the menu.

 The required structure for the record is the next one